Become a health services educator, researcher or leader

 Apply to UNT

 Obtain your official transcripts from each college or university you attended.
-Contact each school and have the official transcripts mailed directly to:
+Transcripts must be sent directly to the graduate school.
+Official transcripts can either be sent electronically to email@example.com or mailed to:

 Toulouse Graduate School